-To use the Medicare Better Access Scheme for a rebate of $84.80/session, you need to:
+To use the Medicare Better Access Scheme for a rebate of $84.80/session with Cherie, you need to:

-- Schedule in-person (face-to-face) sessions and acquire a Mental Health Care Plan (MHCP) from your GP.
-The MHCP must be addressed to “Rain Czupryna.”
+- Acquire a Mental Health Care Plan (MHCP) from your GP.
+The MHCP must be addressed to “Cherie Levy.”

 Prior to your first session, you will receive your Intake and Orientation Pack, which orients you to all the details you need to know, covers confidentiality, asks you to provide basic information, and asks about your goals for the work.
 You then receive a Starter Kit to make the most of your program.

 Sliding scale can be discussed in cases of genuine financial need combined with personal commitment to the work.
-Minimum fee is $150 in which, with a GP referral, Medicare pays $84.80 and your contribution = $65.20.
+Minimum fee with Cherie is $120 in which, with a GP referral, Medicare pays $84.80 and your contribution = $35.20.
 The lowest end of the sliding scale is not for casual appointments.
 It is there to help make this service accessible in times of genuine financial need and when there is also a commitment to the work.
-A lower fee can also be accessed by booking in with our new Psychologist to SoulScapes, Cherie Levy, who works with adults as well as youth.
-Fee schedule for adults with Cherie is $120-$180/session (min $35.20 gap).
-See more below.

-Being also studied in the transpersonal, a newly trained Vision Quest Protector, and holding deep respect for nature-based, shamanic, and sacred ceremony work, Cherie is a natural fit for the practice.
+Cherie is qualified in the transpersonal, is a newly trained Vision Quest Protector, and holds deep respect for nature-based, shamanic, and sacred ceremony work, making her a natural fit for the practice.
 With a down-to-earth and easeful, grounded presence, she has a heartfelt attitude of community service.

 The following additional information was sourced at http://www.allpsychologycareers.com/career/transpersonal-psychologist.html